 Having one caregiver in the home means that there will be an enormous amount of overtime accrued.
 This cost is then passed onto the client and is reflected in the price.

 Caregivers do need flexibility in their schedules.
-Children can get sick, doctors appointment and life’s day-to-day requirements don’t always line up with a work schedule perfectly.
+Life’s day-to-day requirements don’t always line up with a work schedule perfectly.
 This allows two caregivers to coordinate with the office is there is a one-off appointment that can not be missed.

 This provides flexibility so that a client will still have 100% coverage all week even if the schedule needs to be tweaked to make it work.